LeastAuthority/leastauthority.com/docs/flow/stripe_principals_and_communications.rst

  understanding).
 In short, this is the place to explain how it works.

  A note on the format:
-   Each case is intended to contain a clear sequence of behaviors the reader can engage in, in order to (re)produce the case.
+   Each Case contains a sequence of behaviors the reader can engage in, in order to (re)produce the case.
+This reproduction will produce output similar to that included in the Case.

 Definitions
 -----------